 As part of our 2020 Circular Fashion Commitment with GFA, we have set three commitments to achieve by 2020:

-- We will train our cross-functional product teams for each of our brands on circular design techniques and best practices.
+- We will train our cross-functional product teams for each of our brands on circular-design techniques and best practices.

-- We will help increase the volume of used garments collected globally through participation in pre-competitive, industry-led collection pilots.
+- We will help to increase the volume of used garments collected globally through participation in pre-competitive, industry-led collection pilots.

 - We will identify the most promising recycling technologies for post-consumer materials across multiple product categories and start scaling them in our supply chain.

 These partnerships are supporting our strategy and setting the stage for large-scale industry-level innovation.

 As part of our education efforts, we have continued to incorporate sustainability workshops and educational training into our companywide learning and development program.
 To date, we’ve reached over 1,800 employees with workshops on a range of topics, including Sustainability 101, Sustainability Claims, Fiber Sustainability, Conscious Design for Circularity, Sustainable Wet Processing and Sustainable Denim.
 We also publish a monthly newsletter on product sustainability, which provides the latest sustainability developments and best practices to hundreds of employees.
 In line with our commitment to the GFA commitment to education, we have hosted intensive workshops for many of our designers and other product-focused teams on how to incorporate circular thinking and sustainability into their product-creation process.

 As we consider the complete life cycle impacts of garments, we are also working to investigate the emerging issue of microfibers on the environment, especially those that come from synthetic textiles.
 There is still a lot we are seeking to understand about microfiber shedding; what are the primary sources of fibers, what textiles and laundering methods have the highest impact, what is the scope of the issue, and what we can do to reduce and eliminate the impact of shedding from textiles.